Billy Cunningham: Philadelphia 76ers

-The 76ers took Cunningham with the seventh overall pick in the 1965 NBA draft.
+The Philadelphia 76ers selected Cunningham with the seventh overall pick in the 1965 NBA draft.
 He was drafted sight unseen on the recommendation of Frank McGuire.
 In 1965, Cunningham joined the Philadelphia 76ers and settled into the role of sixth-man in his rookie year.
 He played 80 games, primarily as a sixth man, while averaging 14.3 points and 7.5 rebounds a game.
-At the conclusion of the season he was named to the NBA All-Rookie Team, along with future Hall of Famer Rick Barry, Fred Hetzel, Tom Van Arsdale and Dick Van Arsdale.
+At the conclusion of the season he was named to the NBA All-Rookie Team, along with fellow future Hall of Famer Rick Barry, Fred Hetzel, Tom Van Arsdale and Dick Van Arsdale.